 SESSION 3 - FUTURE AUTOMATED TRANSPORT SCENARIOS

 Summary of Session 3

 Driverless vehicles are still in development and they could be designed for use in a number of different ways, such as in public transport or as individually owned vehicles.
 How these systems are designed could have different impacts on different groups of people.
 Understanding these trade-offs is important for informing future policy.
-During the third session participants began to look at some of the ways in which driverless vehicles could be developed and used by exploring four different potential scenarios.
-They explored what could be the benefits and drawbacks of each option before then considering how these scenarios might specifically affect seven different stakeholders.
-On tables, they agreed and chose which one of the four scenarios was their most preferred option.
+During the third session, participants began to look at some of the ways in which driverless vehicles could be developed and used, by exploring four potential scenarios.
+They considered the potential benefits and drawbacks of each option before considering how these scenarios might specifically affect seven different stakeholders.
+On their tables, they deliberated to choose which one of the four scenarios was their preferred option.
 They also individually voted on how desirable each of the scenarios were.
-They provided rich detail explaining their reasons why and adding any extra considerations they felt were important.
+They provided rich feedback on their preferred scenarios, and other considerations they felt were important.

 Key question to answer

 What model for developing driverless vehicles do citizens prefer and how do various trade-offs affect this preference?

 Observations

-During Session 3 participants were given four 'scenario cards' which outlined different potential transportation scenarios in which driverless vehicles could exist:
+During Session 3, participants were given four 'scenario cards' which outlined different potential transportation scenarios in which driverless vehicles could exist:

 - 1) Improving the current system

 - 2) Individual ownership

 - 3) Ride share model

 - 4) Public transportation model

 Participants explored the positives and negatives of each scenario.
 They also discussed what they thought the impact of each scenario might be on the environment, the economy and jobs.
 On their tables, participants identified a wide range of potential benefits and problems that could be caused by driverless vehicles.

 How would these stakeholders be affected by different scenarios?

-Participants were also given seven stakeholder cards which described what might be perspectives held by different people in society who would be affected by the introduction of driverless vehicles:
+Participants were also given seven stakeholder cards which described what perspectives might be held by different people in society who would be affected by the introduction of driverless vehicles:

 - 1) Disability advocate

 - 2) Elderly individual

 - 3) Parent with young children

 - 4) Rural community member

 - 5) Transport operator

 - 6) Environmentalist

 - 7) Public transit commuter

 After exploring the scenarios, participants discussed how these different people might be positively or negatively impacted in each scenario.
 Having explored how different people

 could be affected by different scenarios, participants then decided as a group on their table which was their preferred scenario of the four.

-Driverless vehicle transportation scenario Number of tables identifying the scenario as preferred option

-Improving the current system 1

-Individual ownership 1

-Ride share model 2

-Public transportation model 5

-Ride share/ public transport 14

-combination

-Having reached agreement on their tables, participants were then asked to individually rate the desirability of the four transportation scenarios.
-Asking participants to come to an agreement on their tables on their preferred scenario gives an impression of what might be an acceptable outcome for most participants.
-After this asking the participants to individually vote on their preferences provides further detail on what participants would want.

-How would you rate the desirability of the following transportation scenarios?
+Driverless vehicle transportation scenario Number of tables identifying the scenario as preferred option Improving the current system of transport 1 Individual ownership of driverless vehicles 1 Ride share model of driverless vehicles 2 Public transportation model using driverless vehicles 5 Ride share/ public transport combination of driverless 14 vehicles Having reached agreement on their tables, participants were then asked to individually rate the desirability of the four transportation scenarios.
+Asking participants to come to an agreement on their tables of their preferred scenario gives an impression of what might be an acceptable outcome for most participants.
+After this, participants were asked to individually vote on their preferences for introducing driverless vehicles in different ways or How would you rate the desirability of the following transportation scenarios?